msnik/netrum-lite-node/README.txt

-# 📦 Netrum Lite Node Setup
+# 📦 Netrum Lite Node Cli

 A lightweight decentralized compute node for the Netrum ecosystem.
 This node generates a unique identity, secure wallet, and connects to Netrum server for mining task requests.

----

 ## 🛠️ Requirements